AetherNewt/Game-of-Life-python-/README.md

 # Game-of-Life-python-
-Small personal project, mimicing conways game of life for a bit of fun
+Small personal project, mimicking conways game of life for a bit of fun